noncorpus/DnD5e/characters/pearl.md

   * Speed increases by 10ft
 * **Favored Enemy**.
 Dragons
 * **Natural Explorer**.
 Forest
+* - Double profeciency bonus Intelligence and Wisdom and favored terrain
+* - difficult terrain doesnt slow our party
+* - cannot be lost
+* - constantly alert
+* - when traveling alone, more stealthy
+* - forage twice as much food
+* - when tracking other creatures, you can know their exact numbers, sizes and how long ago
+*
 * **Wanderer**.
 Excellent memory of maps and geography.
 Can always recall general layout of terrain, settlements and other features nearby.
 Can find food and water for self and five others daily. (p.136)
 * **Primeval Awareness**.
 Can use action and one spell slot to detect presence of abberations, celestials, dragons, elementals, fey, fiends and undead.
 * **Two-Weapon Fighting**.
 When you engage in two-weapon fighting, you can add ability modifier to the damage of the second attack.